jagprog5/choose/readme.md

 # choose

-choose is a grep-like utility that creates selection dialogs.
+choose is a grep-like utility for creating selection dialogs.

 ## Speed

-Its speed is slower but comparable to [pcre2grep](https://www.pcre.org/current/doc/html/pcre2grep.html), which uses the same regex engine:
+Its speed is slower but comparable to [pcre2grep](https://www.pcre.org/current/doc/html/pcre2grep.html), which uses the same regex engine but has different functionality:

 ```bash
 # speed test. download 370000 words